hmc-cs111-spring2016/what-is-a-DSL/my-dsl.md

 For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._

 The language itself is a plain-text ASCII representation of musical notes and symbols.
-Various programs exist that parse these text files and output to various formats.
-[ABCJ](http://abcj.ganderband.com/), for example, is an ABC notation editor written in Java that parses ABC notation and output MIDI.
+Various programs exist that parse these text files and generate TeX commands to ultimately create a musical score.
+Other output types are also possible.
+[ABCJ](http://abcj.ganderband.com/), for example, is an ABC notation editor written in Java that parses ABC notation and outputs MIDI.

 # DSL-ness
 _Fowler writes about a spectrum of languages, from general-purpose languages to